ShubhamRandive08/My-Notes/GitHub_Git.md

 		Link : https://github.com

 1. Which folder upload on GitHub that is called as Repository and Repos.
-2. If we want create the account on github then we should have one Gmail address.
+2. If we want create the account on GitHub then we should have one Gmail address.

 How to create GitHub account : <br>
 	1. Go on Google and search [https://github.com](https://github.com)